sgmurphy/wordpress-plugins/extendify/readme.txt

 3. The Extendify library, as seen with the Twenty Twenty Two block theme

 == Changelog ==

+= 1.15.0 - 2024-09-12 =
+- Added initial support for 3rd party plugin patterns
+- Added compatibility with new Extendable helpers
+- Various bug fixes and improvements

 = 1.14.6 - 2024-08-28 =
 - Added Bulgarian language support